glennsvel90/Udemy-Youtube-Lynda-Video-Learning-Helper/README.md

 ## The shortcut keys:

-While watching educational videos online:
+While watching educational videos online and/or acquiring knowledge from Audible self-development books:

-* To speed up the video faster, type: r
+* To speed up the video/audio faster, type: r
-* To slow down the video, type: e
+* To slow down the video/audio, type: e
 * To skip 10 seconds ahead, type: f
 * To go back 10 seconds, type: d
 * To suspend the above keyboard shortcuts, type: ctrl + alt + s